 Recognizing the tremendous impact of one-on-one cancer support, she is now a Mentor Angel and the first regional director of Imerman Angels, bringing the message and the mission to Michigan.

-Vanessa Villagomez was diagnosed with advance stage Hodgkin’s Lymphoma when she was 24 years old.
+Vanessa Villagomez was diagnosed with late stage Hodgkin’s Lymphoma when she was 24 years old.
 Noticing how different her experience was from her uncle’s battle with terminal cancer, she realized how vital it was for everyone to have someone to talk to that truly understood, someone with a similar cancer; someone in a similar situation.
 This is what inspired her to start volunteering with Imerman Angels as a Mentor Angel in 2011, then a Cancer Support Specialist in 2013.
 She has since been hired and promoted to Office Manager.
 She has thus far enjoyed every moment of her journey with Imerman Angels from meeting and working with passionate volunteers, to helping with the organization’s strategic growth and planning, to most importantly, making quality connections between fighters, survivors, and caregivers.

 Vanessa is an alumna of the University of Iowa where she double majored in Business and Spanish.
 Prior to working at Imerman Angels, her employers ranged from national banks to city politicians.
-Her struggle with late stage cancer and rehabilitation afterwards influenced her to change trajectories and follow a more meaningful path.
+Her struggle with cancer and rehabilitation afterwards influenced her to change trajectories and follow a more meaningful path.

 Dave comes to Imerman Angels after heading the Bank of America Chicago Marathon Charity Program where he worked with the over 150 not-for-profit organizations that fielded teams for this event raising over $15 million dollars for these charities each year.
 He has been involved in the event planning arena through his work at the Chicago Marathon as well as through consulting on other Chicago area events including numerous 5Ks, 10Ks and half marathons as well as stair climbs and golf tournaments.
 As an endurance athlete himself and a proud “middle of the packer”, Dave will be managing Team Imerman Angels.
 Dave is excited to be working with the many Team Imerman Angels athletes as they look to reach their goals and help Imerman Angels in connecting more and more individuals.